kevinJ045/guilib/docs/views/Button.md

 constructor(text: string | object, options: object): extends Text
 ```

-> Button only extends Text, and has no special options or methods.
+> Button only extends `Text`, and has no special options or methods.
 #### Example
 ```ts
 let button = new Button('Click Me!', { onClick(){ ... } });